Totie Fields: Health problems

 Fields was plagued with health problems in the last years of her life.
-She suffered from diabetes and in March 1976 she had surgery to remove a blood clot, but it failed and she developed phlebitis.
+She suffered from diabetes, and in March 1976, she had surgery to remove a blood clot, but it failed and she developed phlebitis.
 In April 1976, Fields' left leg was amputated above the knee.
 This caused her to use a scooter for mobility and file a $2 million lawsuit against the hospital and doctors who had initially treated her.
 While still recovering from the amputation, Fields suffered two heart attacks.

 Fields' last television appearance before her surgery was in a rare straight dramatic guest-starring role on the CBS-TV drama series Medical Center, which aired on February 23, 1976.
 In that episode, "Life, Death, and Mrs. Armbruster", Fields played Phoebe Armbruster, a hospital janitor plagued by heart problems.

 In June 1977, a much-thinner Fields starred in the Home Box Office special series Standing Room Only, beginning her show seated in a wheelchair.
 As the audience welcomed her, she stood up, causing the cheering audience to stand with her.
 Said Fields: "I've waited all my life to say this ...
 I weigh less than Elizabeth Taylor!"
 At the time, Taylor had gained over 50 pounds during her marriage to Senator John Warner.
 Rather than avoid the subject of her amputation, Totie used it as material in her touring comedy act at theaters around the country.

 In October 1977, Fields was diagnosed with breast cancer and had a mastectomy to remove her right breast and also had an eye operation.
 However, Fields continued to perform, incorporating her health problems into her act.
 As a result, this changed the tone of her humor.
-Actor Van Johnson, who was a friend of Fields, was said to have remarked, "When Totie lost weight, she wasn't funny anymore."
+Actor Van Johnson, who was a friend of Fields', was said to have remarked, "When Totie lost weight, she wasn't funny anymore."

-Nevertheless, in 1978, during the last year of her life, Fields was voted "Entertainer of the Year" and "Female Comedy Star of the Year" by the American Guild of Variety Artists.
+Nevertheless in 1978, during the last year of her life, Fields was voted "Entertainer of the Year" and "Female Comedy Star of the Year" by the American Guild of Variety Artists.

 Death

-On August 2, 1978, Fields was scheduled to begin a two-week engagement at Las Vegas’ Sahara Hotel when, on the eve of the opening, she was stricken at home by a blood clot, suffering a fatal pulmonary embolism.
-She was rushed to nearby Sunrise Hospital & Medical Center, but was pronounced dead soon after.
-Her ashes were interred in Las Vegas; however, after her husband George Johnston's death in January 1995, her remains were moved to the Mount Sinai Memorial Park Cemetery in Los Angeles to be interred with his.
+On August 2, 1978, Fields was scheduled to begin a two-week engagement at Las Vegas’ Sahara Hotel, when on the eve of the opening, she was stricken at home by a blood clot, suffering a fatal pulmonary embolism.
+She was rushed to nearby Sunrise Hospital and Medical Center, but was pronounced dead soon after.
+Her ashes were interred in Las Vegas, but after her husband George Johnston's death in January 1995, her remains were moved to the Mount Sinai Memorial Park Cemetery in Los Angeles to be interred with his.